-and flow - Capillary Exchange.
-Regulation of blood pressure and flow. - Venous Return and Circulatory Shock.
-Special Circulatory Routes.
-Anatomy of the Pulmonary Circuit. - Systemic Vessels of the Axial Region - Anatomy of the Systemic Vessels of the Appendicular Region - Anatomy of the Systemic Vessels of the Appendicular Region. components. recognize the arterioles, venules types in a micrograph and identify their structural components of their wall, describe function of each layer in micrographs. identify blood capillaries types in micrographs and compare them in terms of their features. define the blood speeds in different parts of the system, viscosity values, blood pressure on the walls of the vessel; describe the mechanism of the pulse wave and its propagation velocity, volumetric blood flow velocity; define conditions for the transition of the laminar flow to a turbulent; describe physical meaning of the Reynolds number; calculate the pressure, flow and viscosity of liquids using hydrodynamic laws and formulas. describe and calculate the forces that enable capillaries to give off and reabsorb fluid; describe and calculate the forces that enable capillaries to give off and reabsorb fluid; describe local, neural, and hormonal influences on the blood pressure Explain how the blood in the veins returns to the heart; discuss the importance of physical activity for venous return; discuss several causes of circulatory shock; name and describe the stages of shock explain how the bload pressure of the perfusion; discuss the causes and effects of strokes and transient ischemic attacks; explain how the difference is important in pulmonary circuit with that of the systemic circuit, explain how the difference is important in pulmonary function. trace the route of blood through the pulmonary circuit identify the principal systemic arteries and veins of the axial region; trace the flow of blood from the heart to any major organ of the axial region and back to the heart. identify the principal systemic arteries and veins of the limbs; trace the flow of blood from the heart to any region of the upper or lower limb and back to the heart. identify the principal systemic arteries and veins of the limbs; 5 The Lymphoid system: - Lymphoid system.
+components.

+recognize the arterioles, venules types in a micrograph and identify their structural components of their wall, describe function of each layer in micrographs.

+identify blood capillaries types in micrographs and compare them in terms of their features.

+define the blood speeds in different parts of the system, viscosity values, blood pressure on the walls of the vessel:

+describe the mechanism of the pulse wave and its propagation velocity, volumetric blood flow velocity; define conditions for the transition of the laminar flow to a turbulent;

+describe physical meaning of the Reynolds number;

+calculate the pressure, flow and viscosity of liquids using hydrodynamic laws and formulas.

+describe how materials get from the blood into the surrounding tissues;

+describe and calculate the forces that enable capillaries to give off and reabsorb fluid;

+describe the causes and effects of edema

+describe local, neural, and hormonal influences on the blood pressure discuss the importance of physical activity for venous return;

+Explain how the blood in the veins returns to the heart;

+discuss several causes of circulatory shock;

+name and describe the stages of shock

+explain how the brain maintains stable perfusion;

+discuss the causes and effects of strokes and transient ischemic attacks;

+explain the mechanisms that increase muscular perfusion during exercise; and contrast the blood pressure of the pulmonary circuit with that of the systemic circuit, explain why the difference is important in pulmonary function.

+trace the route of blood through the pulmonary circuit

+identify the principal systemic arteries and veins of the axial region;

+trace the flow of blood from the heart to any major organ of the axial region and back to the heart.

+identify the principal systemic arteries and veins of the limbs;

+trace the flow of blood from the heart to any region of the upper or lower limb and back to the heart.

+identify the principal systemic arteries and veins of the limbs;

+trace the flow of blood from the heart to any region of the upper or lower limb and back to the heart.

+5 | The Lymphoid system:

+- Lymphoid system.
 General features of the Lymphoid system.
 Thymus.
 Lymphoid system.
 Lymph Nodes.
-Spleen. - The lymphatic and immune define the organs of the lymphoid system, distinguish between central and peripheral lymphoid organs. identify the organs of the lymphoid system, their components in micrographs. define main structural features of the lymphoid system organs. identify the thymus in micrographs, distinguish cortex and medulla, Hassall's corpuscle. describe the blood - thymus barrier in terms of its structural correlates and its function define and name the peripheral lymphoid organs. identify the peripheral lymphoid organs, their components in micrographs.
+Spleen. - The lymphatic and immune define the organs of the lymphoid system, distinguish between central and peripheral lymphoid organs. identify the organs of the lymphoid system, their components in micrographs.

+define main structural features of the lymphoid system organs.

+identify the thymus in micrographs, distinguish cortex and medulla, Hassall's corpuscle. describe the blood - thymus barrier in terms of its structural correlates and its function define and name the peripheral lymphoid organs.

+identify the peripheral lymphoid organs, their components in micrographs.